dimitri-voytan/devito-wrapper/README.md

 python3 acoustic_run.py
 ```

-This will write a 20 shot gathers to disk in numpy object arrays which contains the source coordinate, reciever coordinates, and pressure data.
+This will write 20 shot gathers to disk in numpy object arrays which contains the source coordinate, reciever coordinates, and pressure data.

 To run with a different velocity model, acquisition geometry, source frequency, etc. edit the config file `config.yaml` accordingly.
 Some of the parameters in the config file are not yet implemented; these are noted as such.